bentbot/increments/README.md

 `$ webdriver-manager start`

 In the terminal, if run the test.js file with the help argument you will see a list of options.
 - -c  --candidate  1        Select the candidate number by number
 - -n  --numerations 100     Set the number of votes
+- -k  --thousands           Set the number of votes (multiplied my a thousand)
+- -m  --millions            Set the number of votes (multiplied my a million)
 - -r  --random              Choose a random candidate for each vote

 `$ node test.js --help`